vsub2005/439Project/README.md

 # NBA Shot Data Cleaning & Court Visualization
 CS439 — Team Project

-This repository contains two main Python scripts that work together to download NBA shot data, clean it, generate shot zones, and visualize the resulting dataset on a basketball half-court.
+This repository contains three main Python scripts that work together to download NBA shot data, clean it, generate shot zones, and visualize the resulting dataset on a basketball half-court.

 ---